INTRODUCTION

 State Molly’s health problem you are discussing.

-Molly has developed an ulcer in her left leg.
-She goes for treatment and dressing to the local doctor three times a week.
-She has been advised to remain seated as much as possible with her left leg up.
-Molly has been cut off from the society and social occasions due to her this immobility and spends most of her time either watching television or listening to the radio.
-This has left her psychologically disturbed and she has developed severe irritability.
+Molly has been cut off from society and social occasions due to her immobility and spends most of her time either watching television or listening to the radio.
+This has left her psychologically disturbed, and she has developed severe irritability.

 Explain the skill or behaviour she needs to learn or change.

 Molly could develop the skill to dress her own ulcer or wound.
 This would reduce the trouble of going to the doctor regularly.
-She can also be aware of her problems more.
-She can also learn how to stay happy even in her present health condition and with limited mobility.
-She needs to develop activities that she can do even in the sitting position and perhaps if possible be a little more social and choose occasions and activities that allow her to remain seated for most of the time.
-This would allow for her wound to heal as well as relax her mind and reduce irritability.
+She could also be more aware of her problems and learn how to stay happy even in her present health condition and with limited mobility.

 Identify two other health professionals who could assist this client and explain how they could help.